Updated: December 28, 2023

-“The prices change everyday.
-Sometimes it goes up, sometimes it goes down – there are many factors that affect it but at the most basic level – it’s dictated by how people feel about the particular company.
-When people believe that the company will do good, many will buy shares and the price can go up.
-But if they feel that the business will do bad, more people might sell their shares and that’s how the price could go down.”
+“The prices change every day.
+Sometimes it goes up, sometimes it goes down – many factors affect it, but at the most basic level – it’s dictated by how people feel about the particular company.
+When people believe that the company will do well, many will buy shares, and the price can go up.
+But if they feel that the business will do badly, more people might sell their shares, and that’s how the price could go down.”

-“I see,” he said in a quiet manner.
-He was obviously getting information overload.
+“I see,” he said quietly.
+He was obviously getting information overloaded.
 Moreover, I already saw that my friend was about ready to go and we’d have to leave their house soon.
-And so I tried to end the conversation with an advise.
+And so I tried to end the conversation with a piece of advice.

 “You know, you’re quite lucky.
-I was able to understand the basics of the stock market when I was in college but you, you already know it and you’re just in high school.”
+I was able to understand the basics of the stock market when I was in college, but you already know it, and you’re just in high school.”